 The report likewise discovered other disconcerting trends.
 Between 2010 and 2015, there was a 34 percent dive in the variety of opioid-related inpatient health center admissions among seniors, even as non-opioid-related inpatient hospitalizations come by 17 percent.

 The company’s 2nd report evaluated opioid prescription patterns among older Americans.
+A great resource for this is Rehabaid’s interactive drug overdose map.

 Regular usage was discovered to be notably more common among seniors who were either low-income or poor, guaranteed through Medicare or another type of public insurance, and/or residents of rural areas.